-Casey lives in Washington’s Navy Yard neighborhood with his wife, Sara, their three-month-old daughter and a monster yellow lab named Yoshi.
+Casey lives on Capitol Hill with his wife, two kids, and a monster yellow lab named Yoshi.

 On Capitol Hill, any issue area expertise in committee offices largely stems from the staffers who support each committees’ operations.
 After all, committee work is only one component of a member’s… Read More

 Wednesday’s House Oversight Committee hearing featuring President Donald Trump’s former attorney Michael Cohen was what many expected it to be: largely scripted, with dramatic and partisan-tailored questions designed either to… Read More